Nostrathomas0/Web_CV/README.md

 Educational: Consultancy and presentation on meta-cognition or other topics; English teaching including test prep, company services & kids; Music, Turkish or tech

 Writing and Journalism: MLA style, excellent communication and writing skills, research and investigation, typing, pagination and layout programs, good photo and video shoots and edits

-Languages: Turkish – B1 certification from TÖMER Bursa 2013.
-I use Turkish as a language of instruction for workshops.

-Articles
-Branching Out ideas: a workshop and curricula on mindmaps: upcoming publication in the March edition of RumeliDE, Journal on Language and Literature.
-2018
-Advertorials, commissioned by Pronto Publishing		           2015-2016
-Social Media New Zealand: John Lai                            2007- 2010
-Articles on yesilist.com
-topics: green cities, Ülüdağ gondola, environmental cost analysis           2015

 Internships and volunteering
 Free lessons for refugees, Istanbul 2012-2018, A M